pierangeloc/ray-tracer-zio/post/new-module-pattern.md

     productDetails zip relatedProducts
 ```

-Looking at the types above we see that the environment is a `DBConnection`, i.e. we must supply a `DBConnection` in order to run the effects, through `provide`
+To run the program we must supply a `DBConnection` through `provide`, before feeding it to ZIO runtime.

 ```scala
 val dbConnection: DBConnection = ???